Chomolungma/Embedded-Deep-Learning/docker.md

 Q: how to attach to a running container?
 A:
 ***
-$sudo nvidia-docker attach container-name
+$sudo nvidia-docker attach container-name  <-if error "cannot attach stopped container, start it first", refer below
 $sudo nvidia-docker start container-name
 $sudo attach docker-attach container-name
-if error "You cannot attach to a stopped container, start it first"

 ***

 Q: how to check version of ubuntu & docker-engine?